lkrryba/reading-journal/README.md

 21. 💔🎧 **Nobody's Girl** by Virginia Roberts Giuffre ~ Posthumous memoir of courage and survival, exposing Epstein, Maxwell, and other powerful abusers
 22. 🛞 **Deep Wheel Orcadia** by Harry Josephine Giles ~ Sci-fi verse novel in Orkney dialect about love and belonging on a struggling space ship
 23. 📚🎧 **A Short Stay in Hell** by Steven L. Peck ~ Mormon man awakens in hell as an infinite library where he must find the one book containing his life story
+24. 📚🎧 **A Short Stay in Hell** by Steven L. Peck ~ Yes, I listened to this twice in a row.
-24. 🧸 **The Montessori Toddler** by Simone Davies ~ Gentle parenting wisdom for raising curious, independent little humans
+25. 🧸 **The Montessori Toddler** by Simone Davies ~ Gentle parenting wisdom for raising curious, independent little humans
-25. 🔥 **Wide Sargasso Sea** by Jean Rhys ~ Postcolonial prequel to Jane Eyre telling the story of the mad woman in the attic
+26. 🔥 **Wide Sargasso Sea** by Jean Rhys ~ Postcolonial prequel to Jane Eyre telling the story of the mad woman in the attic

 ---